lucas7788/ontio-wasm-build/README.md

 English | [中文](README_CN.md)

-A wasm contract validation and optimization tool for Ontology.Before deploying the contract to the chain, the tool can parse and verify the binary code of wasm contract, at the same time clean up and delete the invalid information in the contract, reduce the size of the contract and reduce the deployment cost.
+A wasm contract validation and optimization tool for Ontology.
+Before deploying the contract to the chain, this tool can parse and verify the binary code of wasm contract, clean up unused information in the contract to reduce the contract size and deployment cost.

-Major Check Optimizations:
+validation and optimizations:
-* The contract has an entry function `invoke', and both parameters and return values are null.
+* The contract has an exported entry function `invoke`, with empty parameters and return values;
-* Clean up functions not used in contracts, import and export items;
+* Clean up functions,import and export entries not used in contracts;
-* Check Floating Point Instructions in Contracts;
+* Check floating point instructions in contracts;
-* Check that all imports are Ontology runtime API and that the input and output parameters match perfectly
+* Check that all imports are Ontology runtime API with correct signatures;
-* Check the memory of the contract and whether the upper limit of Table usage exceeds the specified value to prevent malicious contract attacks;
+* Check memory and table limits not exceeding the specified value to prevent malicious contract attacks;
-* Clean up zeros in data section
+* Clean up zeros in data section;
-* Clean up custom section
+* Clean up custom section;
-* Check that the size of the optimized contract does not exceed the specified value
+* Check that the size of the optimized contract does not exceed the specified value;

 ## Install
+You can use one of the following method to install:
 1. download binary file from [releases](https://github.com/ontio/ontio-wasm-build/releases)

-2. cargo install
+2. use `cargo` to install
 ```bash
 cargo install --git=https://github.com/ontio/ontio-wasm-build
 ```